adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                     text_markdown: >-
                       Astro lets you pull your content from anywhere and deploy everywhere, with your favorite UI components and libraries.
-Mix and match a variety of popular frameworks, React, Preact, Svelte, Vue, SolidJS, AlpineJS, and Lit.

-                      You can optimize your website to unlock higher conversion rates with better SEO, thanks to Astro’s unique zero-JS frontend architecture.
+Mix and match React, Preact, Svelte, Vue, SolidJS, AlpineJS, and Lit.
+Optimize your website to unlock higher conversion rates with better SEO, thanks to Astro’s unique zero-JS frontend architecture.

                       Astro is designed for speed; components are automatically